ktatavarthi/compliance-inventory-github-3/README.md

 It will contain the Version Configuration of your apps and the Deployment Target Configuration.

-For more details, make sure you read [how the Change Managemement model works](http://ibm.biz/cocoa-change-management-model)
+For more details, make sure you read [how the Change Management model works](https://cloud.ibm.com/docs/devsecops?topic=devsecops-cd-devsecops-automate-changemgmt)

 ## Usage updates after Nov 27th 2020